 Faiths for Earth is a common initiative among the World's Religions, led by Religions for Peace to unite in a supreme effort to Protect the Earth We Have

-The globe’s largest and oldest interfaith gathering, Parliament of the World's Religions will be held in Salt Lake City, Utah, USA, in 15 - 19 October 2015.
+The 2015 Parliament of the World's Religions will be held in Salt Lake City, Utah, October 15 - 19th.
+Click here to read more.

 The Recent Victorian Education Department Ministerial Direction №141 requires the posting of instruction program materials for Special Religious Instruction in Victoria to the public domain so that parents may overview the instruction program.
 Program materials will be posted to Multifaith Education Australia, the new website for Special Religious Instruction (and multifaith education) in Australia.
 This website is administered by Religions for Peace Australia under its contractural requirements with the Victorian Department of Education and Early Childhood Development.
 SRI Instruction Program Content is found on this website here

 Religions for Peace Australia invites you to join the worldwide Offer a Meal Movement – a movement which skips a meal a couple of times a month in solidarity with–and prayer for –those suffering from hunger, extreme poverty or violent conflict.

 G20 Interfaith Summit: Religious Freedom and Economic Development

 Griffith University Centre for Interfaith & Cultural Dialogue held the first G20 Interfaith Summit on the Gold Coast during the weekend of November 16 - 18.
 This Interfaith Summit explored Religious Freedom and Economic Development.

 Affliated with Religions for Peace Australia, InterAction is Interfaith Youth building a generation-wide movement of young people.
 Inspired by individual spiritual traditions, InterAction works together to build a better world.
 Visit Interaction